-- Reasonable and good faith efforts documented to identify and include all individuals for the family and permanency team (known throughout the rest of this summary as "team") (494, 3-6). - Contact information for these team members as well as other family members of fictive kin not part of the team (494, 7-11). - Evidence that the meetings of the team are convenient to the family and that the assessment was determined in conjunction with the team (494, 12-16). - If reunification is the goal, evidence showing the parent has input on the members of the team (494, 17-20). - Placement preferences of the team.
+- Reasonable and good faith efforts documented to identify and include all individuals for the family and permanency team (known throughout the rest of this summary as "team") (494, 3-6). - Contact information for these team members as well as other family members of fictive kin not part of the team (494, 7-11). - Evidence that the meetings of the team are convenient to the family and that the assessment was determined in conjunction with the team (494, 12-16).

+- If reunification is the goal, evidence showing the parent has input on the members of the team (494, 17-20). - Placement preferences of the team.
 If the qualified individual recommends a placement that differs from the team's recommendation, documentation of the reasons why the placement recommendations are different. - Recognition that children should be placed with their siblings, unless there is a finding by the court that such placement is contrary to their best interest. - If the recommended placement is no a family foster home, the case plan must indicate why the child's needs cannot be met by the family or in a foster family home.
-A lack of foster family homes shall not be an acceptable reason (495, 18-21). - If placement in a QRTP is recommended, the case plan shall specify why the QRTP is the most effective, least restrictive setting, providing the appropriate level of care, and how the recommended placement is consistent with goals in the child's permanency plan (495, 21-25, 496, 1-3). - Within 60 days of the start of each placement in a QRTP, a family or juvenile court or another court (including a tribal court) of competent jurisdiction, or an administrative body appointed or approved by the court, independently, must, among other things, consider the assessment, determination, and documentation made by the qualified individual in approving the placement.
-They must determine and approve (496, 19-24) the placement and that the placement provides the most effective level of care and meets the goals of the permanency plan (497, 5-14).
-This documentation will become part of the case plan (497, 16-22).
-If the court does not approve the placement timely, i.e., within the 60-day timeframe, the Title IV-E agency may only claim foster care placement maintenance payments for the first 60 days of the placement in the QRTP (section 472(k)(1)(B) of the Act).

-Even with the recommendation of the qualified individual, placement preference of the family and permanency team, and recommendation in the case plan, the court may disapprove the placement.
+A lack of foster family homes shall not be an acceptable reason (495, 18-21). - If placement in a QRTP is recommended, the case plan shall specify why the QRTP is the most effective, least restrictive setting, providing the appropriate level of care, and how the recommended placement is consistent with goals in the child's permanency plan (495, 21-25, 496, 1-3). - Within 60 days of the start of each placement in a QRTP, the court must determine and approve (496, 19-24) the placement and that the placement provides the most effective level of care and meets the goals of the permanency plan (497, 5-14).
+This documentation will become part of the case plan (497, 16-22). - Even with the recommendation of the qualified individual, placement preference of the family and permanency team, and recommendation in the case plan, the court may disapprove the placement.